Change of Status

 Not all nonimmigrant classifications may change status inside the U.S. Read the I-539 Instructions carefully to ensure that your category is eligible.
 If you are in a status that is eligible to apply, complete the steps below.
 If you are currently in a visa category that is not authorized, you may exit U.S. and apply using Option 1: Travel and Re-entry.

-- $290 fee paid by check or money order and made payable to U.S. Department of Homeland Security
+- Filing fee payable to U.S. Department of Homeland Security.
+View USCIS Fee Calculator.

 - Copy of paper or print-out of electronic I-94 from https://www.uscis.gov/i-9-central/form-i-94